← All Resources

 How Marginal Tax Brackets Work

-The United States uses a progressive marginal tax system.
-Your income is divided into slices, and each slice is taxed at a different rate.
-Only the income within each bracket is taxed at that bracket's rate.
+The U.S. uses a progressive marginal tax system.
+Your income gets divided into slices, and each slice is taxed at its own rate.
+Only the income within each bracket gets that bracket's rate.
+Not all of it.
+Just that slice.

 Think of it like filling buckets.
-Your first dollars of income fill the lowest-rate bucket (10%).
-Once that bucket is full, income spills into the next bucket (12%), then the next (22%), and so on.
-Each bucket has its own rate.
-A raise that pushes you into a higher bracket only affects the dollars that actually land in that new bracket — your lower-bracket income is completely unaffected.
+Your first dollars fill the 10% bucket.
+Once it's full, income spills into the 12% bucket, then 22%, and so on.
+A raise that pushes you into a higher bracket only taxes the dollars that land in that new bucket — everything below stays exactly the same.
+You always take home more money when you earn more.
+Always.

 2026 Federal Tax Brackets

-The following brackets apply to ordinary income for the 2026 tax year.
-Note that Congress may adjust these figures — always verify with the IRS or a tax professional for the most current numbers.
+These are the brackets for ordinary income in the 2026 tax year.
+Congress can adjust these figures, so always verify with the IRS or a tax professional for the latest numbers.

 Tax RateSingle FilersMarried Filing Jointly